elliewatts90/BMI_cancer_meta_analysis/README.md

 Code to run meta-analysis for the paper "Adiposity and cancer: systematic review and meta-analysis" based on the SupplementaryData.xlsx file, which is publicly available alongside the manuscript

-This repository contains R scripts used to conduct meta-analyses and generate figures for a research project examining the association between adiposity measures and cancer risk, using observational epidemiology and Mendelian randomization approaches.
+This repository contains R scripts used to conduct meta-analyses and generate figures for a research project examining the association between adiposity measures and cancer risk.

 The code supports primary analyses, sensitivity analyses, and manuscript figures.